NBCSN: Relaunch as the NBC Sports Network / NBCSN

-On September 22, 2013, NBCSN broadcast an episode of Under Wild Skies—a hunting program aired as a time-buy by the National Rifle Association of America—in which host and NRA lobbyist Tony Makris was shown killing an African elephant on a trip to Botswana.
+On September 22, 2013, NBCSN broadcast an episode of Under Wild Skies, a hunting program aired as a time-buy by the NRA, in which host and NRA lobbyist Tony Makris was shown killing an African elephant on a trip to Botswana.
 The network was criticized by the media for airing such material; while NBC responded by pulling the episode due to its "objectionable" content and stating that it would be more "aggressive" towards the content of future episodes of the program.
 Under Wild Skies was pulled from the network entirely after Makris made remarks on an NRA-produced webcast comparing critics of the show to Hitler.
-The network's outdoors block, its final connection with its OLN era, was slowly wound down by 2016 with natural contract expirations, as the outdoor networks of Kroenke Sports & Entertainment effectively monopolized the market through their own three networks, along with streaming providers.
+The network's outdoors block, its final connection with its OLN era, was discontinued by 2016 with natural contract expirations, as the outdoor networks of Kroenke Sports & Entertainment effectively monopolized the market through their own three networks, along with streaming providers.
 The editorial standards for those venues also had more tolerance to the firearms-centric genre (and advertiser base) of outdoors programming.

 NBCSN simulcast Spanish-language coverage of two matches from the 2018 FIFA World Cup from corporate sibling Telemundo: Brazil vs. Switzerland on June 17, and England vs. Belgium on June 28.

 In December 2018, the yearly ratings rankings for American sports networks saw NBCSN rank second for the first time, ahead of ESPN2, which fell below the second spot for the first time in its history.

 Because of Comcast's acquisition of Sky plc, NBCSN partnered with the British media firm's Sky Sports division on coverage of international events.
 The first collaboration came at the Premier League transfer deadline in January 2019.
-Two months later, NBCSN added an hour-long simulcast of the Sky Sports News channel to its weekday morning lineup, returning that program to the American airwaves for the first time since the discontinuation of Fox Soccer in September 2013.
+Two months later, NBCSN added an hour-long simulcast of the Sky Sports News channel to its weekday morning lineup, returning that program to American television for the first time since the discontinuation of Fox Soccer in September 2013.